MicrosoftDocs/sdk-api/sdk-api-src/content/dsrole/nf-dsrole-dsrolegetprimarydomaininformation.md

 Pointer to the address of a buffer that receives the requested data.
 The format of this data depends on the value of the <i>InfoLevel</i> parameter.

 The caller must free this memory when it is no longer required by calling <a href="https://msdn.microsoft.com/5560dfec-2134-4e02-9c87-26d246cd5841">DsRoleFreeMemory</a>.

-#### - lpServer [in]

-Pointer to null-terminated Unicode string that contains the name of the computer on which to call the function.
-If this parameter is <b>NULL</b>, the local computer is used.

 ## -returns